A Superstring Field Theory for Supergravity: Introduction

 Although there have been a number applications of the worldline formalism to certain problems \cite{Bastianelli:2006rx}, the overwhelming volume of work on supergravity has been from the perspective of the spacetime Einstein-Hilbert action or equations of motion.
 This is hardly surprising, given its conceptual elegance and historic achievements; however, the language in which the Einstein-Hilbert formulation is written can make it difficult to generalise lessons from supergravity to the full string theory.
 For example, the conformal invariance that plays such an important role in the worldsheet theory, though implicit, is not easy to recognise in the target space formulation.
 And the worldline approach, though similar to the worldsheet theory in some respects, does not have many of the features central to our current understanding of string theory.

-In this paper we develop an alternative approach to ten-dimensional supergravity based on the ambitwistor \emph{worldsheet} model of \cite{Mason:2013sva}.
+In this paper we take the first steps in developing an alternative approach to ten-dimensional supergravity based on the ambitwistor \emph{worldsheet} model of \cite{Mason:2013sva}.
 This ambitwistor string describes Type II supergravity in ten dimensions in terms of the chiral embedding of a worldsheet $\Sigma$ into ambitwistor space.
 The worldsheet action for the ambitwistor string is

 where $(P_{\mu},X^{\mu})$ take values in the cotangent bundle of spacetime, $e$ is a Lagrange multiplier imposing the constraint $P^2=0$, and the ellipsis denotes fermion and ghost contributions.
 All fields are holomorphic on the worldsheet $\Sigma$.